Find Trade Colleges

 $15,570 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend University of North Dakota.
-The school came in at #3 on this year’s Best Value Trade School Bachelor’s Degree Schools in North Dakota list.
-Located in Grand Forks, North Dakota, the fairly large public school awarded 1,904 diplomas to qualifed bachelor’s degree students in 2021-2022.
+You’ll be in good company if you decide to attend University of North Dakota.
+It ranked #3 on our 2023 Best Value Trade School Bachelor’s Degree Schools in North Dakota list.
+UND is located in Grand Forks, North Dakota and has a fairly large student population.
+In 2021-2022, this school awarded 1,904 bachelor’s degrees to qualified students.

 Out-of-state tuition fees for undergraduate students at UND are $15,570 per year.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $22,449 in student loans.